-Yuval Zaliouk began his musical education at home with his musician parents and at The Haifa Academy of Music where he studied piano, trombone and percussion.
+Yuval Zaliouk began his music education at home with his musician parents and at The Haifa, Israel, Academy of Music where he studied piano, trombone and percussion.
 He graduated with distinction.

-Yuval Zaliouk began his professional career in 1966 in London as conductor of the Royal Ballet Company, where for four years he conducted extensively for Margot Fonteyn and Rudolph Nureyev in Covent Garden and on European tours.
+Yuval Zaliouk’s career started in 1966 in London as conductor of the Royal Ballet Company, where for four years he conducted extensively for Margot Fonteyn and Rudolph Nureyev at Covent Garden and on European tours.
 Mr. Zaliouk’s wife, Susan, is a former Royal Ballet ballerina.

-Yuval Zaliouk won two important international conducting prizes: First prize in the 1967 International Conducting Competition in Besancon, France, and second prize in The Dimitri Mitropoulos International Conductors Competition in New York in 1970.
+Yuval Zaliouk won two important international conducting prizes: First prize in the Besancon, France, International Conductors Competition in 1967 and second prize in The Dimitri Mitropoulos International Conductors Competition in New York in 1970.

 In 1980, Mr. Zaliouk was appointed Music Director and Conductor of The Toledo Symphony in Ohio, USA, a position he held for nine years.
-During that time, The Toledo Symphony underwent significant expansion and revival.
-New concert series were added, audiences increased and programming diversified.
-Mr. Zaliouk gained national reputation as a champion of American and contemporary music, while at the same time tripling the Orchestras’ subscribers.
+During his tenure, Mr. Zaliouk gained a national reputation as a champion of American and contemporary music, while at the same time tripling the Orchestras’ subscribers.
 For this achievement, Mr. Zaliouk and the Orchestra won the coveted first prize ASCAP Award for Progressive Programming.
 Mr. Zaliouk was appointed Conductor Laureate of The Toledo Symphony at the end of his tenure.

 Steven Thomas is a founding member of the orchestra and conducting staff at our MostArts Festival.
 Maestro Thomas is honored to conduct the piano competition concerts at MostArts, drawing on his long experience with young artists.
 When not conducting, he performs in the violin and viola sections of the MostArts Festival Orchestra.